charlottetan/portfolio/README.md

 ### Deployment
 * The site was initially deployed on [charlottetan.meteor.com](http://charlottetan.meteor.com).
 Deployment was super easy and pain-free but the site takes awhile to spin up after it goes to sleep.
 * Heroku has no official support for Meteor at this time but has a number of Meteor buildpacks.
-I ended up using [jordansissel's](https://elements.heroku.com/buildpacks/jordansissel/heroku-buildpack-meteor).
+I use [jordansissel's](https://elements.heroku.com/buildpacks/jordansissel/heroku-buildpack-meteor).

 ### General
 * Fixed backgrounds can cause browsers to lag because the entire div (or page) gets redrawn during the scroll.
 [Remy Sharp](https://remysharp.com/2013/06/07/insights-into-rendering-performance) provides an elegant solution to this issue.